adamzvolanek/DevRackDocs/devrack/docker stacks/arrs/radarr.md

 - Port: 8096 (leave as default)
 - Check 'Have MediaBrowser send notifications to configured providers'
 - Check 'Update Library on Import, Rename or Delete?'

-### Settings --> Metadata

-An option to explore, to share meta-data between the *arr family of dockers and JellyFin.
-Select 'Kodi (XBMC) / Emby Metadata':

-- Check 'Enable metadata file creation for this metadata type'
-- Check Movie Metadata
-- Leave 'English' as the Metadata Language
-- Check Movie Images
-- Uncheck 'Radarr will write metadata to movie.nfo...

-### Settings --> UI

-Modify the 'Time Format' under 'Dates' to 17:00/17:30.

-### Movies --> Library Import

-Select the 'Start Import' button, select the `media/movies` directory, and press Okay.
-Allow time for the movies to be imported and managed.

-### Notifications

 Navigate to Radarr Settings, Connect, Plus Symbol, and select Discord.